Vietnam.vn - Nền tảng quảng bá Việt Nam

 "They have a submersible to find and detect the location of the crashed plane.
 Actually, we have discussed with Ocean Infinity and they have proposed to resume the search," the official said at the launching event of a cargo ship at Kelang port (Selangor state) on June 22.

-Unexpected discovery of signal that could help find flight MH370
+Unexpected discovery of signal that could help find MH370

 Previously, a research team at Cardiff University discovered a 6-second signal, which coincides with the time frame when the plane may have crashed into the sea, recorded at the Cape Leeuwin hydroacoustic station in Western Australia.

-The study looked at a number of factors such as the impact of rough seas at the time and how an incident involving a Boeing 777-200 aircraft could have produced sound that traveled through water to microphones on the ocean floor.
+The study looked at a number of factors, such as the effects of rough seas at the time and how an incident involving a Boeing 777-200 aircraft could potentially create sound that travels through water to microphones on the ocean floor.

 In 2018, Ocean Infinity began a three-month "no find, no charge" search covering about 112,000 square kilometers of the southern Indian Ocean, but there was no discovery of the mysteriously missing MH370.